RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Subscriber certificates may be renewed automatically by the CA under the new key pair (see section 4.6), or the CA may require subscribers to repeat the initial certificate application process.

+The organization operating the CA shall post a notice on its web page describing the compromise.
+See Section 5.7.1 for contents of the notice.

 ### Business Continuity Capabilities after a Disaster

 For the Common Policy Root CA, recovery procedures shall be in place to reconstitute the CA within six (6) hours of failure.